cym13/ropeme/writeup.rst

 Exercise 9
 ==========

-In the previous exercise we got the address of the system command.
+In the previous exercise we got the address of the system() function.

 Of course having it for a paste instance is quite useless, we must now find a way to use it without quitting the process.
 There are two strategies: